ericjjohnson2/CryptoClustering/README.md

 This project explores Crypto Clustering, predicting cryptocurrency fluctuations over 24-hour and 7-day intervals, utilizing Principal Component Analysis (PCA) to enhance clustering outcomes.

 ### Objective
-The primary aim of this project is to leverage PCA for improved clustering, facilitating a deeper understanding of cryptocurrency market behaviors.
-This approach simplifies the data dimensionality and also yields clusters that are more interpretable and insightful, compared to those derived without PCA.
+The goal of this project is to leverage PCA for improved clustering, to better understand cryptocurrency market behaviors and to test the insights with and without using Principal Component Analysis (PCA).

 ## Techniques